HumanCellAtlas/pipeline-tools/README.md

 [![Code style: black](https://img.shields.io/badge/Code%20Style-black-000000.svg?style=flat-square)](https://github.com/ambv/black)

-This repository contains Python code and pipelines for interacting with the Human Cell Atlas Data Coordination Platform (DCP).
-They are used by the Secondary Analysis Service.
+This repository contains Python package for interacting with and running data processing pipelines in the Human Cell Atlas Data Coordination Platform (DCP).

-The pipelines wrap analysis pipelines from the Skylab repository and provide some glue to interface with the DCP.
-The adapter pipelines take bundle ids as inputs, query the Data Storage Service to find the input files needed by the analysis pipelines, then run the analysis pipelines and submit the results to the Ingest Service.
-This helps us keep the analysis pipelines themselves free of dependencies on the DCP.

-Note: The adapter pipelines can only run in Cromwell instances that use SAM for Identity and Access Management (IAM), such as Cromwell-as-a-Service.
+They are used by the DCP Pipelines Execution Service (Secondary Analysis).

 ## Development